dotnet/sdk-container-builds/docs/ContainerCustomization.md

 ```

 > **Note**
-> This item does nothing for the container by default and should be considered advisory at best.
+> This item typically does not influence running the container directly - most runtimes will still need to explicitly assign port mappings.
+Some tooling, like the Docker Tools for Visual Studio Code, will read this data and automatically open ports on your behalf.

 ## ContainerLabel